xmos/sw_usb_audio/doc/sw_mic_arr.rst

 The :c:func:`AudioHwInit()` function is called on power up and is implemented to perform the following:

-    * Configures a port to drive a fixed clock to the CS2100 `CLK_IN` input
     * Puts the DAC into reset
     * Initialise the I2C master software module
     * Initialises the CS2100 part over I2C